-After the 2016 Central-Italy earthquake, the entire population of the Old Town was temporarily displaced due to property/housing lost or rendered uninhabitable.
+After the Central-Italy seismic sequence (2016), the entire population of the Old Town was temporarily displaced due to property/housing lost or rendered uninhabitable.

 An analysis conducted on 25th September 2019 [5] highlights that a large number of people, approximately equal to 2,242 inhabitants, had obtained funds to support rental payments in temporary residences.
 As previously mentioned, approximately 1,179 inhabitants were relocated to other towns with national funds to support residential rent, whereas others were temporarily relocated to emergency reception areas.
-The result has been a low population density in the municipalities inside the earthquake-stricken areas (Figure 4).
+The result has been a low population density in the municipalities inside the areas that were interested by the seismic events in 2016 (Figure 4).